The Luxury System

-Most people won't tap 4GB during standard use, but if you're looking to spend over $3,000 on a desktop PC, you probably aren't a "standard" user.
-Having 8GB of RAM is likely the current "ideal" for heavy gamers and power users, but if you're building with Ivy Bridge, you might as well go to town with 16GB (four 4GB modules -- preferably in a single kit), considering we're talking about a fraction of the total system cost.
+Having 8GB of RAM is the current base for heavy gamers and power users, but if you're building with Haswell, you might as well go to town with double that (two 8GB modules -- preferably in a single kit), considering we're talking about a fraction of the total system cost.

 This wouldn't be much of a Luxury computer without a Blu-ray burner, and at under $100 the LG drive we've chosen is among the most affordable you'll find.

-Although the HAF 932, HAF X and CM Storm Trooper are fully capable of housing top-notch hardware (all three have served in our Luxury System guide at some point), we think the throne rightfully belongs to Cooler Master's Cosmos II.
-We're still waiting on a review unit, but based on everything we've seen, the jumbo-sized chassis is well worth its $350 asking price for hardcore system builders.
+Although the HAF 932, HAF X and Storm Trooper are fully capable of housing top-notch hardware (all three have served in our Luxury System guide at some point), we think the throne rightfully belongs to Cooler Master's Cosmos II.
+This jumbo-sized chassis is well worth its asking price for hardcore system builders.

-Other worthwhile aggressive looking chassis include the Lian Li D8000 (full HPTX double tower), the In Win D-Frame Limited Edition or Cooler Master's own Silencio 650, while a sleeker and more subtle enclosure can be had with Corsair's Obsidian 800D.
-Meanwhile, if money is no object, the Thermaltake Level 10 is among the most unique (and expensive) PC cases available.
+Other worthwhile aggressive or unique looking chassis include the Lian Li D8000 (full HPTX double tower), the In Win D-Frame Limited Edition or Cooler Master's own Silencio 650, while a sleeker and more subtle enclosure can be had with Corsair's Obsidian 800D.
+Meanwhile, if money is no object, the Thermaltake Level 10 remains among the most unique (and expensive) PC cases available.
 Folks aiming for a small footprint might want to consider the barebones Asrock M8 Mini-ITX gaming PC, which we found to be a fantastic small-form-factor platform, albeit a poor value, though that ought to be less of a concern with your budget.

 There aren't many 5.1 computer speaker systems as there used to be.
-We were big fans of Logitech's Z-5500 has been a favorite among gamers for years, the set is being rapidly phased out by the company's new Z906.
-Unfortunately, the Z906 has received has received a lukewarm response from consumers, but the audiophiles over at Soundnews.ro has given the set two thumbs up for movies and gaming.
+We were big fans of Logitech's Z-5500 but the set has been phased out by the company's new Z906, which appear to be nearly as popular, though audiophiles may be more interested in refined 2.1 systems like Bowers & Wilkins' MM-1 or Audioengine's 5+ speakers.
 Meanwhile, headsets don't get much better than Audio Technica's ATH-M50 unless you're going to spend hundreds or thousands more.
 Frankly, if you require better audio quality than the ATH-M50s can provide, you probably already know what you're looking for.

 At the TechSpot office we are fans of a number of devices which we end up renewing over and over including the Razer Deathadder, Microsoft Natural Ergonomic 4000 and Das Keyboard.
 If you're looking for a mechanical keyboard, the Das is far from your only option: Filco, Leopold, Deck, XArmor, Razer, Corsair and SteelSeries offer respected options, while WASD Keyboards provides customizable mechanical packages.
-Be sure to read up on the difference between each keyswitch before making a purchase.
+Be sure to read up on the difference between each key switch before making a purchase.
 Geekhack.org offers a fantastic resource on the subject if you're interested.